 If you’re a fan of “A Christmas Story” and looking for things to do in Cleveland, you’ll have a blast at A Christmas Story House & Museum (3159 W. 11th St.).
 Tour the house, where some scenes were filmed, and check out the movie props and memorabilia.

 Spend some time in University Circle (4 miles east of downtown).
 In addition to medical and education facilities (including the Cleveland Clinic, Case Western Reserve University and the Cleveland Institute of Art), University Circle is a renowned destination for its many cultural sites, including the next four on the list.

-The Cleveland Museum of Art (11150 East Blvd.) has just undergone a long renovation and expansion project.
-Like the rock hall, the art museum’s collection is amazing in quantity, quality and diversity.
+The Cleveland Museum of Art (11150 East Blvd.) has a collection that is amazing in quantity, quality and diversity.
 A highlight is the European arms and armor collection.

 Explore the Cleveland Museum of Natural History (1 Wade Oval Dr.) galleries for a jam-packed crash course in archeology, astronomy, ecology, geology, human evolution and prehistoric life as well as Ohio’s native plants and animals.

 Spend some time relaxing at the Cleveland Botanical Garden (11030 East Blvd.), where each season brings its own reason for visiting.
 Many of the individual gardens, like the Japanese and restorative gardens, are designed with serenity in mind, but one is intended to promote activity: the Hershey Children’s Garden, which features a maze and tree house.